What is the San Gorgonio Pass Water Agency?

 What is the Agency’s current tax rate?

-On August 5, 2019 the Board voted to approve the Agency’s tax rate is $0.1825 per $100 of assessed valuation.
-This means that if your property is valued at $200,000 the SGPWA tax is $365 per year.
+On August 5, 2019 the Board voted to approve the Agency’s tax rate at $0.1775 per $100 of assessed valuation.
+This means that if your property is valued at $300,000 the SGPWA tax is $532.50 per year.
 For a history of our tax rate, click here.
 This rate is set by the Board each year based on the debt service expenditures, which includes charges that we receive from the California Department of Water Resources.
-The table shows that the Agency has raised the tax rate once since 2000.
 The majority of the bonds will be paid off in 2035; at that time, the tax rate should decrease substantially.

 Does the San Gorgonio Pass Water Agency have the ability to raise or lower water rates for local residents?